 Our results of operations and cash flows are subject to fluctuations due to changes in foreign currency exchange rates relative to U.S. dollars, our reporting currency.
 Our revenue is generated in U.S. dollars, euros, British pounds sterling, Australian dollars, Canadian dollars, and Japanese yen.
 Our expenses are generally denominated in the currencies in which our operations are located, which are primarily the United States and, to a lesser extent, Europe and Asia.
 The functional currency of Dropbox International Unlimited, our international headquarters and largest international entity, is denominated in U.S. dollars.
 Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates in ways that are unrelated to our operating performance.
 As exchange rates may fluctuate significantly between periods, revenue and operating expenses, when converted into U.S. dollars, may also experience significant fluctuations between periods.
-Historically, a majority of our revenue and operating expenses have been denominated in U.S. dollar, our results of operations are particularly impacted by the exchange rate movements from a number of currencies relative to the U.S. dollar, our results of operations are particularly impacted by fluctuations in the U.S. dollars.
+Historically, a majority of our revenue and operating expenses have been denominated in U.S. dollars, euros, and British pounds sterling.
+Although we are impacted by the exchange rate movements from a number of currencies relative to the U.S. dollar, our results of operations are particularly impacted by fluctuations in the U.S. dollareuro and U.S. dollar-British pounds sterling exchange rate.
+In 2017, 29% of our sales were denominated in currencies other than U.S. dollars.
 Our expenses, by contrast, are primarily denominated in U.S. dollars.
-As a result, any increase in the value of the U.S. dollar against these foreign currencies could cause our costs, thereby decreasing our gross margins.
+As a result, any increase in the value of the U.S. dollar against these foreign currencies could cause our revenue to decline relative to our costs, thereby decreasing our gross margins.